ExtremeNetworksSA/XIQ_WiNG_AP_CCG_to_location/readme.md

 ### Devices

-The script will collect all devices associated with the XIQ instance.
-The API call that is used will return just the location information and the device ID.
-This script does not collect the names, models, or other information about the devices.
-Once all devices are collected, all devices that have no location assigned to them will be filtered out.
+The script will collect all devices associated with the XIQ instance that have a null location_id value.
 Using the CCG data pulled, the device ids are mapped to the CCG they are in.
 Then using the name 'RFD-' is removed for the CCG name and then checked against the names of building in the location data.
 If a match is found the associated floors of the building are pulled from the data and used in the API call to move devices.
->NOTE: a single API call is used per location adding multiple devices at one.
+>NOTE: a single API call is used per location adding multiple devices at once.
 Engineering has stated they support up to 1000 devices at once, but I have not tested this.
 If there is an issue, a paging system may need to be added to the script.
 >NOTE: XY coordinates are not adjusted for the devices.
 Each device will be placed at 0,0 (top left corner of the map)

 ## Running the script